 Abbreviations: CI, confidence interval; CTD, connective tissue disease; ERA, endothelin receptor antagonist; HR, hazard ratio; MCTD, mixed CTD; PAH, pulmonary arterial hypertension; PDE-5i, phosphodiesterase-5 inhibitor; SLE, systemic lupus erythematosus; SSc, systemic sclerosis.

-Overall, in the PAH-CTD subgroup, 15 (9.1%) placebo-treated patients and 32 (19.2%) UPTRAVI-treated patients discontinued their study regimen prematurely because of an AE (Table: Most Frequent AEs Among Patients With PAH-CTD).
 The frequencies of AEs and SAEs reported in the treatment groups were similar for the PAH-CTD subgroup and for the CTD subtypes.
-The most frequent AEs are listed in Table: Most Frequent AEs Among Patients With PAH-CTD.
-The most frequent AEs associated with therapies that target the prostacyclin (PGI2) pathway, which occurred during the titration and maintenance periods, are provided in Table: PGI2-Associated AEs Reported in the Study Titration and Maintenance Periods Among Patients With PAH-CTD.
-Irrespective of the underlying CTD, these AEs were generally reported more frequently during the 12-week titration period, when they were used to define the highest tolerated dose.
+The most frequent AEs are listed in the Table: Most Frequent AEs Among Patients With PAH-CTD.
+AEs associated with therapies that target the prostacyclin (PGI2) pathway, occurring during the titration and maintenance periods, were reported (please refer to the full publication for the breakdown of AEs).
+Irrespective of the underlying CTD, these AEs were generally reported more frequently during the 12-week titration period.

 Most Frequent AEs Among Patients With PAH-CTD2